Mooring Warps Size Guide

 - Consider the application for your bridle - Will it be used as a single or double mooring point or as an anti-chafe mechanism to protect your regular lines

-- Consider the nature of the application - the chart is conservative and aimed at an overnight visit, consider upgrading to the next column for a more permanent arrangement or on an exposed mooring
+- Consider the nature of the application - the chart is conservative and aimed at an overnight visit; consider upgrading to the next column for a more permanent arrangement or on an exposed mooring

 Benchmark Guide for Rope / Chain / Rope Bridles